ddzik19/cod-bot-public/README.md

 I have not created many issues or versions as my Git knowledge was not very good.
 Only used it as a backup system.

+This is a mirror repository of my main Cod Bot repository as the main repository contains personal information which would interrupt the bots availability if compromosied.

 ## Commands

 - !cod.help